Govindapuram, Kozhikode

 Govindapuram is a small suburb of Kozhikode (Calicut) city in the Kozhikode District of Kerala, India.
 Govindapuram is a small corporation block that comes under Calicut corporation.

-Kovilakam Residency, a business class hotel founded by the renowned public figure of Kozhikode Late Shri NB Krishnakurup is located here, at Govindapuram, north of Mankavu.

 Location

 Govindapuram lies towards east of the Kozhikode city about 5 kilometers from the center of the city.
 Govindapuram is primarily residential.
 It is one of the finest residential areas in the Calicut city and lies close to the city but in a calm atmosphere.

+History

+In September 2022 it was reported there was some social disorder in the suburb.

 Temples

 There are more than 13 temples in Govindapuram.
 This includes Valayanad Devi Temple, Hrishipuram Shiva Temple and Parthasarathy Temple.
 It is half a kilometre from Kuthiravattam.

 Sree Valayanad Devi Temple

 Valayanad Devi Temple is a popular Temple in Calicut situated in Govindapuram.
 This Devi temple at Valayanad has its own distinct identity and is different in several respects from other Devi temples in this country.
 The famous Sree Valayanad Devi Temple in Kozhikode one of the rate "Saktheya Temples" where pooja is performed in accordance with practice of "Rurujit" worship.